They say ”Comparison is the thief of joy”!

 Idaho State University has several different scholarships you can apply for if you’re studying diesel technology.

-One of these options is Diesel Technology Scholarship.
+One of these options is the Diesel Technology Scholarship.

 And then, there is also the Electrical Generating Association Coren Memorial Scholarship at Idaho State University.